RunestoneInteractive/RunestoneServer/docker/README.rst

 **********************************

 You can shell into the container to look around, or otherwise test.
-When you enter, you'll be in the web2py folder, where runstone is an application under applications.
+When you enter, you'll be in the web2py folder, where runestone is an application under applications.
 From the RunestoneServer directory do:

 .. code-block:: bash